 Under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three year period, the corporation's ability to use its prechange net operating loss carry-forwards and other pre-change tax attributes, such as research tax credits, to offset its post-change income may be limited.
 We have experienced ownership changes in the past and, although we do not expect to experience an ownership change in connection with our initial public offering, any such ownership change could result in increased future tax liability.
-In addition, we may experience ownership changes in the future as a result of subsequent shifts in our stock ownership.
-As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carry-forwards to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
+In addition, we may experience ownership change net operating loss carry-forwards to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.